-The objective on a doublet lens is two use to “complementary” dispersing material to compensate the chromatic dispersion and have a resulting doublet lens with rather similar focusing power on it’s whole wavelength range.
+The objective of manufacturing a doublet lens is two use to “complementary” dispersing material to compensate the chromatic dispersion and have a resulting doublet lens with identical focusing power on it’s whole wavelength range.

 These lenses are also called : achromatic lens, meaning lens with no chromatic dispersion, achromatic doublet is also a common name.

 How to you make an achromatic doublet ?

 Achromatic doublets are usually made out of two kinds of glass : Flint glass and Crown glass.
 A concave lens will be made usually in Flint glass and a convex lens in Crown glass with similar radius of curvature so they can easily be cemented together.

 Flint glass are high refringent glass, meaning that they will cause a high scattering of light rays according to their wavelength.
 While Crown glass are low dispersion glass.
 It is easy to find is a glass is Flint or Crown as its name will include a “F” for Flint or a K for Crown (for example in the most common : N-BK7 ( Schott) or H-K9L (CDGM).